Joseph Ehrenfried Hofmann: Life and work

-After graduating from high school in 1919 at the Wilhelm Gymnasium in Munich, Hofmann studied at University of Munich with Walther von Dyck and George Faber, gaining Ph.D. in 1927.
-He was briefly an assistant in Munich and Darmstadt, before he went into the teaching profession in Gunzburg, Nördlingen.
+After graduating from high school in 1919 at the Wilhelm Gymnasium in Munich, Hofmann studied at the Ludwig-Maximilians-Universität München (LMU) with Walther von Dyck and George Faber, gaining a Ph.D. in 1927.
+He was briefly an assistant in Munich and Darmstadt, before he went into the teaching profession in Günzburg, Nördlingen.

 As a student he was drawn to the history of mathematics after observing his mentor Faber publishing works of Euler.
 Another influence was Henry Wieleitner, with whom he published several works on the history of calculus.
 As a school teacher, he continued his historical studies.
-In 1939 he habilitated in the history of mathematics at the University of Berlin.
+In 1939, he habilitated in the history of mathematics at the Humboldt University of Berlin.

-From 1940 to 1945 he edited an edition of the works of Leibnitz for the Berlin Academy of Sciences.
-Hofmann returned to secondary education in Gunzburg from 1947 until his retirement in 1963.
-He also had (in part-time) professor of the History of Mathematics at the Albert Ludwig's University of Freiburg, the Humboldt University of Berlin, the Eberhard Karls University of Tuebingen (honorary professorship in 1950) and the Technical University of Karlsruhe.
+From 1940 to 1945, he edited an edition of the works of Leibniz for the Berlin Academy of Sciences.
+Hofmann returned to secondary education in Günzburg from 1947 until his retirement in 1963.
+He also had (in part-time) professor of the History of Mathematics at the University of Freiburg, the Humboldt University of Berlin, the University of Tübingen (honorary professorship in 1950) and the Technical University of Karlsruhe.

 Hofmann organized regular symposia on the history of mathematics at the Mathematical Research Institute of Oberwolfach, where he worked right after the war.
 Hofmann was considered an expert in the development of calculus by Leibniz, whose time in Paris he studied carefully.
 He recorded how the Newton-Leibniz calculus controversy contributed to the invention of calculus.